You are here

 The Ends of Cutting in Ghana: Blood Loss, Scarcity, and Slow Harm after NGOs.
 American Ethnologist 43(4): 636-649, 2016.

 On Ghanaian Women’s Rights Advocacy, NGOs, and Gender Violence

-On Medical Knowledge, Biopolitics, and Global Health Governance
+On Medical Knowledge, Biopolitics, Global Health and Global Governance

 Ascertaining Deadly Harms: Aesthetics and Politics of Global Evidence.
 Cultural Anthropology.
 28(1): 86–109, 2013.
 Full text.
 Article website with classroom questions and author interview.